-Special Educational Needs and Disabilities (SEND) at Palace Wood School
+Special Educational Needs and Disabilities (SEND) at Palace Wood Primary School

-We pride ourselves on welcoming all children to Palace Wood Primary School and we are aware that some children will require extra support.
+We pride ourselves on welcoming all children to Palace Wood Primary School.
+Many children will require academic or emotional support during their time in education.
 Sometimes pupils need support for a short time in order to make progress, but for others their needs will be ongoing.

-All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special educational needs coordinator) who oversees provision in school.
-In our school, Amy Root is the SENCO.
-Mrs Root works Monday-Wednesday and can be contacted via the school office or by emailing firstname.lastname@example.org.
+All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special Educational Needs Coordinator) who oversees provision in school.
+In our school, Rebecca Tye is the SENCO.
+Miss Tye works Monday-Thursday and can be contacted via the school office or by emailing firstname.lastname@example.org.

-We also have a SEN Governor who discusses SEN support within school but not specific cases.
-Our SEN Governor is Anita Stewart.
+We also have an SEN Governor who discusses SEN support within the school but not specific cases.

 Special Educational Needs Register

 The SEN Register is a list that is kept in school of children who may require support from various people.
 Children who require further support in school and from outside agencies are identified as SEN Support and children whose needs are very complex may have an EHCP (Education, Health and Care Plan) which used to be known as a Statement of Special Educational Needs.
 Parents/carers are informed by letter if their child is added to or removed from the SEN Register.
 Children do not have to be on the SEN Register to receive support from the SENCO or FLO.

 A variety of people visit school to offer support and advice with children.
 Schools meet termly at LIFT (Local Inclusion Forum Team) with outside agencies to discuss children who we have concerns about.
 Parental permission is always sought prior to these meetings.
 We also work with an Educational Psychologist from the Local Authority.